Johnny Rainford: Brentford

 Rainford dropped down to the Second Division to sign for Brentford in October 1953 and was new manager Bill Dodgin's first signing for the club.
 He quickly established himself in the team and made 32 appearances during a disastrous 1953–54 season, which saw the Bees relegated to the Third Division South.
 Despite averaging just under 30 games a season, Rainford's career at Griffin Park didn't take off until the arrival of Malcolm McDonald as manager in May 1957.
 Playing at inside forward, he provided many assists for prolific strikers George Francis and Jim Towers and set a new club record for consecutive appearances, when he played 135 matches in a row between November 1957 and September 1960.

 For his service to the club, Rainford was given a testimonial in May 1961, which he shared with Ken Coote.
 Rainford's final season was the 1961–62 campaign and he departed prior to the club's relegation to the Fourth Division in May 1962.
 He made 324 appearances and scored 49 goals during just shy of 9 years at Griffin Park.
 Rainford received a second testimonial in 1986 and shared the £1,100 proceeds with Jim Towers.
+He was posthumously inducted into the Brentford Hall of Fame in 2015.

 Tonbridge

-Rainford ended his career in non-league football with Southern League club Tonbridge, whom he joined on a free transfer late in the 1961–62 season.
+Rainford ended his career in non-League football with Southern League club Tonbridge, whom he joined on a free transfer late in the 1961–62 season.